Siamak-Rabienia/Genome-Sequence-Classification---Python/README.md

 # Analysis
 The size of genome sequences in dataset are variable.
 Therefore, we perform padding to fix the size to 190.
 If the size of the genome is less that 190, our algorithm adds zeros to the sequence to make of size 190.
-The Structure.
 The structure of our neural network is as follows: the input layer is our genome sequence.
 The hidden layers consist of four different layers:
 An embedding layer, which typically project the input space (sequence of size 190) to the lower dimension spaces, as well as two LSTM layers followed by a λ−layer.
 At the end we have the output layer, see Figure 2.
 We denote i the i− th layer of the